-Ok, I have to admit that before the City of Poznan e-mailed me and asked if Vera and I were interested in coming to visit, I’d never heard of Poznan.
+Ok, I have to admit that before the City of Poznan e-mailed me and asked if we were interested in coming to visit and seeing what there was to do in Poznan, I’d never heard of it.

 I’d also never visited Poland, but after doing a minimal amount of research, it seemed like the sort of place that we were likely to enjoy.
 The slight downer was that we were only able to squeeze a visit in in November, and I’m not a massive fan of cold, but we thought we’d cross our fingers and hope for the best.